JamshedBosch/Requirements-import-export-check-compact/checks_documentation.md

   - Order-independent comparison
   - Detailed difference reporting
   - Comprehensive logging of missing columns
-- **Finding Trigger**: Any attribute difference without 'zu bewerten' status
+- **Finding Trigger**: Any attribute difference with status not being 'zu bewerten' or 'verworfen'

 ## Common Features